 Moving from benefits to work

 Unemployment Benefit is part of the Participation Act.
-If you are self-employed and you have become partly dependant on benefit, for a period of maximum 6 months part of your earnings will not be settled with your benefit.
+If you used to be self-employed and you are partly dependent on benefit, for a period of maximum 6 months part of your earnings will not be settled with your benefit.
 You may divide this 6 month period over a longer period.